 Previous GeneCards Identifiers for NOS3 Gene

 Nitric oxide is a reactive free radical which acts as a biologic mediator in several processes, including neurotransmission and antimicrobial and antitumoral activities.
 Nitric oxide is synthesized from L-arginine by nitric oxide synthases.
 Variations in this gene are associated with susceptibility to coronary spasm.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2009]
+Alternative splicing and the use of alternative promoters results in multiple transcript variants. [provided by RefSeq, Oct 2016]

 GeneCards Summary for NOS3 Gene

 NOS3 (Nitric Oxide Synthase 3) is a Protein Coding gene.
-Diseases associated with NOS3 include Preeclampsia/Eclampsia 1 and Stroke, Ischemic.
-Among its related pathways are NO-dependent CFTR activation (normal and CF) and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include oxidoreductase activity and iron ion binding.
+Diseases associated with NOS3 include Alzheimer Disease and Stroke, Ischemic.
+Among its related pathways are Akt Signaling and EGF/EGFR Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and iron ion binding.
 An important paralog of this gene is NOS1.

 UniProtKB/Swiss-Prot for NOS3 Gene

 Produces nitric oxide (NO) which is implicated in vascular smooth muscle relaxation through a cGMP-mediated signal transduction pathway.
 NO mediates vascular endothelial growth factor (VEGF)-induced angiogenesis in coronary vessels and promotes blood clotting through the activation of platelets.

 Isoform eNOS13C: Lacks eNOS activity, dominant-negative form that may down-regulate eNOS activity by forming heterodimers with isoform 1.